RADIOv2.5: Improved Baselines for Agglomerative Vision Foundation Models: VLM Benchmarks

 \subsection{Scaling up to More Data}

 In Table~\ref{tab:vlm-scaling-to-more-data}, we report benchmark results obtained using an improved SFT data mixture, which includes data from ShareGPT4v, LLaVA Instruct, Cambrian, VFLAN, and the training sets of some benchmarks, for a total of 9.8M samples.
-RADIO-AMP-H is used in conjunction with Token Merging and is configured to produce 512 tokens per image.
-RADIO-AMP-H outperforms the SigLIP baseline on all benchmarks, except for AI2D, where it achieves a tie with SigLIP.
+RADIOv2.5-H is used in conjunction with Token Merging and is configured to produce 512 tokens per image.
+RADIOv2.5-H outperforms the SigLIP baseline on all benchmarks, except for AI2D, where it achieves a tie with SigLIP.